notreux/UpsideEngine/docs/tutorials/get-started/Installation.md

 ## An important step

-To ensure that the Upside Engine functions correctly, it is important to initialize the engine on the server, even if you are not using any server-side functionality.
+To ensure that the Upside Engine works correctly, it is important to initialize the engine on the server, even if you are not using any server-side functionality.
 This is because some services, such as `NetworkingService`, depend on the server side.

-Here is an example of how to initialize the engine:
+Here is an example of how to initialize upside engine:

 ```lua
 local replicatedStorage = game:GetService("ReplicatedStorage")